Cam787/samlTestApp/README.md

 Dynamic Key Generation: The server dynamically generates a self-signed certificate and private key using selfsigned.
 These are used to create the SP metadata.
 SAML Setup: The SP is configured with its entity ID and Assertion Consumer Service (ACS) URL.
 Endpoints exist for initiating login (/login/:idpId), processing the SAML response (/saml/acs), and downloading metadata (/api/sp-metadata).
 IdP Management: The idpManager.js module uses xml2js to parse uploaded IdP metadata and create new IdentityProvider instances with saml2-js.
 It holds IdP configurations in memory.
+Metadata placed inside the idp-metadata folder will automatically be added

 #### Client
 Routing: React Router (react-router-dom) is used to manage routing between Home, Admin, and Dashboard pages.